farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 When a PC accumulates `stress`, their actions are limited because of the narrative restrictions their `condition` creates.

-The stress clock exists to pace the game, since not every action will go well, and failing an action has consequences which will affect the characters for some time.
+Not every action will go well, and failing an action has consequences, which in turn will affect the characters for some time.
+The `stress clock` is used to track exactly this.

 Things will eventually go back to normal, and the PCs will recover.
 But for the recovery to happen, it needs to happen in the **fiction first**.

 ## Recovering in the Fiction

-When a player wants their character to recover stress, there needs to be **Downtime** in the fiction.
+When a player wants their character to recover stress, there needs to be **downtime** in the fiction.

 If the group spends 3 sessions battling monsters in an epic dungeon, and tension is always through the roof, then the fiction doesn't allow for the recovery process to begin.

-That being said, **Downtime** doesn't mean that all the PCs have to sit down by a campfire and talk until they are all at "full health".
+That being said, **downtime** doesn't mean that all the PCs have to sit down by a campfire and talk until they are all at _"full health"_.

-The structure of a game of Charge isn't enforced, so the PCs can do what ever they want, whenever they want.
+In Charge, the structure of a session isn't enforced, so the PCs can do what ever they want, whenever they want.
+This is why there will be moments when it just doesn't make sense for the PC to recover at that time.

-So **once** per session, if the fiction allows it, clear 1 segment from your `stress clock`.
+So **once** per session, if the fiction allows it, clear 1 segment from your `stress clock` to begin recovery.
+Also update the `condition` of your character to represent the character's current state after they started getting better.

 We aren't using dice to support this mechanic because we don't believe luck should _generally_ factor in the healing process.
 Of course, there are moments where it could.
 If you want, you can use the [Fortune Roll](fortune-roll) mechanic to resolve this type of situation.